 - Repeat with very small amounts of baking soda, until it turns blue (stop adding as soon as you notice the desired blue color).

-- Store in a cool place (or fridge or freezer), until needed.
+- Store all infused liquors in a cool place (or fridge or freezer), until needed.

 If you liked this color changing alcohol (with vodka, gin and tequila) recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.